denny-dee/python-telegram-bot-example/README.md

 Regardless, I am publishing this project to mark the end of a chapter.
 If you are interested, feel free to contribute to the project by submitting a pull request or simply exploring it for fun.

 # How to
 1. Edit faq.csv in MS Office if you'd like.
+Make sure to save it in ANSI (iirc)?
 2. Edit avaya.txt if you need to.
 3. Run code from main.py.